 These buttermilk oatmeal muffins can easily be adapted for egg-free and gluten-free diets.
 They are perfect for all sorts of muffin flavors: peanut butter & berry, chocolate & cranberry, blueberry & cream cheese, and more!
 See the section above for ten delicious options.

 - Method: Fermented

-- 1 cup quick oats
+- 1 cup rolled oats

-- 1 cup buttermilk
+- 1 cup buttermilk or yogurt

 - 1/4 cup vegetable oil

 - 2 eggs (or flax eggs -see notes)